oracle/graal/docs/reference-manual/graalvm-updater.md

 Once the installation completes, you can continue installing other components using the same command: `gu install ComponentId`.
 GraalVM Updater reads your `~/.gu/config` and you do not have to re-accept the license.

-Consider the following aspects:

-* A single download token is associated with a single email address.
-* If you use the same email address to download an artifact from another computer, the existing download token will become invalid.
-* You can transfer a download token to another computer, `gu` will accept it.

 The following commands can help you manage a download token:

 * `--email <address>` to print an e-mail address used for generating a download token